synthetichealth/synthea/docs/devs/modules.md

 ### 3. Add States and Transitions
 Define the states and transitions that represent the progression of the disease.
 Common states include `ConditionOnset`, `Symptom`, `Encounter`, and `MedicationOrder`.
 If wanting to define these in a more visual way without needing to write out all the json, try using the Synthea [Module Builder](https://synthetichealth.github.io/module-builder/) and exporting out the json when you're done.

-### 4. Validate the Module
+### 4. Check & Test the Module
-Use the Synthea module validation and testing tool to ensure your module is correctly formatted:
+Run the simulation with only your module and the base modules active, to check it's all doing the right thing.

+The easiest setting for being able to observe the data is going into `synthea.properties` and set the `exporter.csv.export = true`, so that the data exports in csvs, before running the command below.

 ```sh
 ./run_synthea -m my_new_disease
 ```